LucasHJin/obsidian-notes/6 - Full Notes/SWE/React - useEffect.md

 - Subscriptions (realtime updates)
 - Fetching data from an API
 - Cleaning up when a component unmounts (removed from DOM)
+- **BASICALLY** → if there are any such external systems that need to be synced with

 **Benefits:**
 - Keeps code more organized